How to Give a Cookie-Cutter Home Some Character (Without Breaking the Bank)

 Is your book collection lingering in cupboards, closets and boxes?
-Pull 'em out and put them on display in a grand bookshelf, artfully arranged on a console table or even neatly stacked on the floor.
-A library look instantly adds warmth and alludes to the fine character of a home and its residents.
+Pull 'em out and put them on display in a grand bookshelf, artfully arranged on a side table or even neatly stacked on the floor.
+A library look instantly adds warmth and alludes to the fine character of a home (and its residents), of course.

 All images featured with the kind permissions of Homepolish.